okfn/okfn.github.com/blog/_posts/2018-02-16-datapackages-in-go.md

 * Metadata that describes the structure and contents of the package
 * Resources such as data files that form the contents of the package

 In this tutorial, we are using a [Tabular Data Package][tdp] containing the periodic table.
-The package descriptor ([datapackage.json](https://raw.githubusercontent.com/frictionlessdata/example-data-packages/master/periodic-table/datapackage.json)) and contents ([data.csv](https://raw.githubusercontent.com/frictionlessdata/example-data-packages/master/periodic-table/data.csv)) are stored on GitHub.
+The package descriptor ([datapackage.json][datapackage.json]) and contents ([data.csv][data.csv]) are stored on GitHub.
 This dataset includes the atomic number, symbol, element name, atomic mass, and the metallicity of the element.
 Here are the header and the first three rows:

 | atomic number | symbol | name     | atomic mass | metal or nonmetal? |
 |---------------|--------|----------|-------------|--------------------|